02 – Erica Roe Streaks at Twickenham.

 16 – Monsoon floods cause the deaths of hundreds of people in India, and render millions homeless.

 18 – Over 800 Palestinians die when Christian Phalangist militiamen enter the refugee camps of Sabra and Chatila in West Beirut.
+The massacre is apparently revenge for the assassination four days ago of the Christian President-elect, Bashir Gemayel.

 19 – The Social Democrats win in the Swedish general election.